 I am writing this while sitting in my tent at Trail Camp with the wind blowing 20 MPH.
 I am trying to take my mind off the bending of my tent for long enough to decide how I am going to create a post that stands out on my successful summit of Mt Whitney, the tallest mountain in the lower 48.
 Since I always have my camera strapped around my chest I figured I would just create a guide of all of the highlights from hiking Mt.
 Whitney in photographs.
 That way you can prepare or relive the Mt Whitney hike through these series of photos.
 Take your time though, there is over 70 pictures.
 Let me know what you think at the end.
-If you only want to see a specific part of the trail feel free to click one of the links below.
 This trail is about 21 miles round trip and 6,000 feet of elevation so it is no joke!

 The start of the hike, the Mt Whitney Portal has everything from campsites and waterfalls to a restaurant and fishing lake.
 You could spend a lot of time just camping here and taking in the sites without even going on the Mt.
 Whitney Trail.
 I wrote another post on the Mt Whitney Portal Store so for a full review of that check it out.
 I loved this area, it was a great place to stay the night before our hike began and I would love to go back and explore it more sometime in the future.

 This is the official start of the trail.
 It has a weigh station for your backpack, a lot of information on how not to take the trail lightly and signs telling you to pack out your waste.
 From here the trail starts heading up and it is a great marker of the bottom when you get close.